MarsBarLee/fosdem_2022/README.md

 ## Talk Abstract

-Two designers came together to tackle this under-addressed issue in OSS.
+Two designers (Isabela Presedo-Floyd and Mars Lee) came together to tackle this under-addressed issue in OSS.
 In this talk, we'll cover
 - How design principles have shaped our understanding of the technical challenges in implementing accessibility in OSS, such as writing 'alt-text' for scientific diagrams
 - Learn about the real impact our workshops have made in NumPy, JupyterLab and scikit-learn
 - How other OSS projects can host their own accessibility workshops and sprints